testify-project/semantic-testing.github.io/_posts/2000-01-09-experience-test.md

 **Goal**

-The goal of an experience test is to insure positive perception and feelings towards the system by clients.
+The client has a positive perception and feelings towards the system.

 **Objectives**

-* Insure clients perceive the functions of the system as useful
+* The client perceive the functions of the system as useful
-* Insure clients feel the system is easy and efficient to use
+* The client feel the system is easy and efficient to use
-* Insure clients see the system as visually attractive
+* The client see the system as visually attractive
-* Insure clients identifies with the system
+* The client identifies with the system
-* Insure clients is inspired by the system
+* The client is inspired by the system
-* Insure clients sees value in the system
+* The client sees value in the system

 **Strategies**

-* Assert the existence of a beta-program
+* Assert there is a mechanism for the client to provide feedback
-* Assert the existence of client feedback process
+* Assert client feedback is actionable
-* Assert action is taken on client feedback
+* Assert interaction between the client and your teams
-* Assert interaction between internal developers and clients
+* Assert the client is aware of new features and functionality
-* Assert that clients are aware of your corporate mission, vision, and values
+* Assert that the client is aware of your corporate mission, vision, and values

 **Tactics**